Estate & Elder Law Services

-Service Locations: Clients may meet with an attorney at the office location, the Volunteers of America Southwest Center at 3612 Bryant Ave S in Minneapolis, or in their homes.
+Service Locations: Clients may meet with an attorney at our office location or in their homes.

 Days/Hours: Monday–Friday, 9:00 a.m.– 5:30 p.m.

 Eligible Clients: All individuals are eligible to receive our services at private-pay rates.
-Individuals with disabilities or those age 60 or older may qualify to receive our services at subsidized rates based on monthly income and asset levels.
+Individuals may qualify to receive our services at subsidized rates based on monthly income and asset levels.

 Contact: Estate & Elder Law Services

 - Private pay: $225/hour; Basic Will $300; Basic Trust $1,200.